 The Texas Alcoholic Beverage Commission (TABC) regulates all phases of the alcoholic beverage industry in Texas.
-The duties of the Commission include permitting and licensing, regulating sales, taxation, manufacturing, importing, transporting, and regulating advertising of alcoholic beverages.
-The TABC is authorized to grant, refuse, suspend, or cancel permits and licenses and to investigate for violations of the Alcoholic Beverage Code and assist in the prosecution of violators.
+The Commission's duties include permitting and licensing, regulating sales, taxation, manufacturing, importing, transporting, and regulating the advertising of alcoholic beverages.
+The TABC is authorized to grant, refuse, suspend, or cancel permits and licenses and investigate for violations of the Alcoholic Beverage Code and assist in the prosecution of violators.

 Can I Give Away Free Alcoholic Beverages without a TABC Permit?

 Yes, it is legal to provide free alcoholic beverages without a permit.
-However, you must take caution to ensure that the alcoholic beverages you are offering are truly free.
-Under the TABC standards, to be truly "free" the drink must be available to any adult who walks in the door and requests it.
-Further, when you provide the alcoholic beverage, there cannot be any expectation of receiving money.
+However, you must take caution to ensure that the alcoholic beverages you are offering are genuinely free.
+Under the TABC standards, to be truly "free," the drink must be available to any adult who walks in the door and requests it.
+Further, when you provide an alcoholic beverage, there cannot be any expectation of receiving money.
 You cannot ask for a "donation" or "tip."

-The TABC offers the following examples of giving away alcoholic beverages that are truly free and do not require a permit: A wedding reception with free drinks is really free.
-A boutique that serves free wine while you shop, even if you don't buy anything, is really free.
+The TABC offers the following examples of giving away alcoholic beverages that are truly free and do not require a permit: A wedding reception with free drinks is free.
+A boutique that serves free wine while you shop is really free even when you don't buy anything.

 When "Free" Drinks Are Not Considered Free by the TABC

-If the "free" alcoholic beverages are only available to paying customers, then the TABC makes the assumption that the cost of the alcohol is included in the price of the service.
+If the "free" alcoholic beverages are only available to paying customers, the TABC will assume that the cost of alcohol is included in the price of the service.
 The TABC does not consider these drinks as free.
 In such cases, this constitutes a sale of alcoholic beverages and does require a TABC permit.
 Essentially, if the drinks are only available to paying guests, then you need a permit.

 Defending Against Alleged TABC Violations

-If you are being accused of a TABC violation, we urge you to consult with an experienced license defense attorney immediately.
+When you are being accused of a TABC violation, we urge you to immediately consult with an experienced license defense attorney like BERTOLINO LLP.
 Your business may be at risk of having its alcohol license revoked or suspended.
-Penalties for violations are dependent on whether it is a first or subsequent violation, and if aggravating or ameliorating circumstances are present.
-The Standard Penalty Chart suggests cancellation of a license/permit, suspension, or a fine, depending on the specific facts of the alleged violation.
+Penalties for violations are dependent on whether it is a first or subsequent violation and if aggravating or ameliorating circumstances are present.
+The Standard Penalty Chart suggests cancellation of a license/permit, suspension, or a fine, depending on the alleged violation's specific facts.

 The attorneys at BERTOLINO LLP know how to build a compelling case to protect your liquor license - and your livelihood.
 If you have received a TABC complaint, we can help.
 We have successfully helped clients resolve a wide range of complicated legal matters involving license defense.
 Our honest, experienced attorneys will fight aggressively on behalf of your license and reputation.
 Contact us today or call (512) 717-5432 and schedule a case evaluation.